-Set up external speakers connected to your audio device for stereo or multichannel output, such as 5.1, 6.1, or 7.1 surround sound.
-For audio devices with multichannel setups, select the speaker used to play each channel.
+You can configure external speakers connected to your audio device for stereo or multichannel output, such as surround sound.

-Tip: Make sure the speakers are connected to your audio devices.
-Also make sure your audio devices have any required software installed, are connected to your Mac, and are turned on.
+Note: Before you configure the speakers, connect them to your audio devices.
+Make sure your audio devices have any required software installed, are connected to your Mac, and are turned on.

-In the Audio MIDI Setup app on your Mac, select the audio output device in the list, then click Configure Speakers.
+In the Audio MIDI Setup app on your Mac, select an audio output device in the list, then click Configure Speakers.

-If your setup has five front speakers and two rear speakers, choose 7.1 Surround.
-If your setup has three front speakers and four rear speakers, choose 7.1 Rear Surround.
+If you have five front speakers and two rear speakers, choose 7.1 Surround.
+If you have three front speakers and four rear speakers, choose 7.1 Rear Surround.

-For each speaker in the configuration, choose a channel from the pop-up menu below the speaker.
+For each speaker in the list, click the Channel pop-up menu, then choose a channel to assign to the speaker.

 You can click a speaker in the 3D view to highlight it in the list.